itpp-labs/pos-addons/hw_printer_network/README.rst

  Hardware Network Printer
 ==========================

-The module adds support for Network Printers through a POS Box.
+Hardware Driver for Network pinters.

-When print an order using this module, the POS Box receives the network printer IP address and the receipt from client's POS.
+When print an order, the PosBox receives the network printer IP address and the receipt from client's POS.
-If the ip address is not empty, it will be connected to the network printer using this address, which in turn prints the receipt.
+If the IP address is not empty, it will be connected to the network printer by using this address, which in turn prints the receipt.

 Credits
 =======